cmcquillan/quill.codes/content/posts/improve-performance-with-string-create/index.md

 ![A diagram showing the creation of a string using the String.Create() method.
 Shows that an allocation only happens during the Create() method and does not require a char[] array.](string_create.png)

-***Make a graphic: Constructor version should show that it's taking input, making a copy, and then giving back both the original and the copy.
-String.Create() version should show it it's creating something and delivering it.***

-A good analogy might be drawn from graphic design.
+An analogy could be drawn from graphic design.
 You might want to get a professional logo created for your business, and you probably decided that you wanted it created in a vector format like SVG or EPS.
 You create a document that has details on the theme, colors, and general look of your logo.
 You now have a couple of options:
 1) Draw the first draft yourself as close to the professional version as possible, send it to a graphic designer, and have them create a finalized version.
 2) Send your original detailed document to the graphic designer, who creates a finalized logo from the information you provided.